pivotal/docs-tap/vscode-extension/install.md

 - The Tanzu CLI.
 See [Install the Tanzu CLI](../install-general.md#cli-and-plugin).
 - The Tanzu CLI apps plug-ins.
   See [Install the Tanzu CLI plug-ins](../install-general.md#cli-and-plugin)
 - A cluster with Tanzu Application Platform, the default Supply Chain, and their dependencies.
 Download these from Tanzu Network.
-For installation instructions, see [Installing part I: Prerequisites, EULA, and CLI](../install-general.md).
+For installation instructions, see [Installing the Tanzu CLI](../install-general.md).
 - [VSCode](https://code.visualstudio.com/download)

 ## <a id="installation"></a> Installation